sgm28/Starca-Team-Project/README.md

         swipeContainer.isRefreshing = false
     }
 ```
+ * Messaging
+   - (Read/GET) Query all Message requests addressed to user as well as their latest message.
+   - (Delete) Delete existing Message
+ * Conversation
+   - (Create/POST) Create a new message

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]